jugeeya/Sm4shTrainingModpack/README.md

 ## Where processing occurs
 #### *processFile(filePath, isBlacklisted=False, isTrainingOnly=False)*
 This is the core of all the work in the script.
 Given a game file (.acm), a character's TSV file (if the file is in the character's body), and whether or not it is blacklisted, this method will output the exact same game script with the effect.bin portion changed based on a variety of factors.
-It parses the game.bin portion to create the effect.bin portion that generates the hitbox and overlay visualizations. didHandleEdgeCase() is a special function that contains tons of lines of code for edge cases that cannot be handled by the script due to the acm files not containing enough information.
+It parses the game.bin portion to create the effect.bin portion that generates the hitbox and overlay visualizations. *didHandleEdgeCase()* is a special function that contains tons of lines of code for edge cases that cannot be handled by the script due to the acm files not containing enough information.

 ```
+# in Python3
 # returns a string containing a normal move's new .acm file given its directory is correctly formatted
 processFile("marthbodyInput/animcmd/AttackAirF.acm")
 # returns a string containing a blacklisted move's new .acm file given its directory is correctly formatted